ferrous-systems/rust-training/training-slides/src/compound-types.md

 }
 ```

-We'll come back to them after we know some error handling.
+We'll come back to them after we learn about error handling.